VanderPloegR1/companion/Auto-Start-Companion-on-Linux-Using-systemd.md

 [Install]
 WantedBy=multi-user.target
 ```
 > Don't forget to enable the service with `sudo systemctl enable companion.service` and reboot `sudo reboot`
+> When using the network-online.target with systemd make sure this service is enabled;
+`sudo systemctl enable systemd-networkd-wait-online.service`

 # CompanionPi Unit File
 More information about the CompanionPi project can be found here: [[CompanionPi Documentation]]